Residential Tenancies Act 1986

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 135: Recovery of money paid by mistake
+135: Recovery of money paid by mistake, or

 134AMethod of payment

-1. Any amount that is, by virtue of any provision of this Act or of any order of the Tribunal, to be paid to the chief executive shall be paid by such method as may be prescribed by regulations made under section 140.
+1. Any amount that is, by virtue of any provision of this Act or of any order of the Tribunal, to be paid to the chief executive must be paid using a payment method approved by the chief executive.

 Notes